ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Computational Details

 \section{Computational Details}

 The DFT simulations are executed with VASP \cite{VASP, VASP2}, using the projector augmented-wave method \cite{PAW, Kresse99}.
 We apply the periodic boundary conditions, and the defects in the adjacent supercells cause a degree of self-interaction.
 To limit this, the supercell needs to be sufficiently large.
 In our case supercells containing more than 500 atoms are used.
-The defects are simulated with the semi-local Perdew, Burke and Ernzerhof (PBE) exchange-correlation functional \cite{PBE}.
+The defects are simulated with two different exchange-correlation functionals, the semi-local functional by Perdew, Burke and Ernzerhof (PBE) \cite{PBE}, and the hybrid functional by Heyd, Scuseria, and Ernzerhof (HSE06)~\cite{HSE, HSEerrata}.
+The PBE simulations are presented in the supplementary material, and the HSE simulations are presented in section \ref{sec:results}.
 These simulations only include the gamma point, run with a plane-wave cutoff energy of 600 eV, with the energy convergence parameters $1\times10^{-6}$ eV and $5\times10^{-5}$ eV for the electronic and ionic relaxations, respectively.
 The simulations are done without symmetry constraints so symmetry breaking due to the Jahn-Teller effect can occur when relaxing the crystal structure.
 Excited states are simulated by constraining the electron occupation \cite{PhysRevLett.103.186404}.
+For cases where an orbital in the valance band is excited to a state in the band gap the setting \texttt{LDIAG=.FALSE.} is used.